-Woolworths is currently undergoing a transformation that is impacting both the kinds of tools developers use internally as well as the internal development culture, with a lean towards open source and ‘innersource’, a term used to describe an open source-like culture inside of organisations with respect to using software development practices internally that mimics an open source approach.
+Woolworths is currently undergoing a transformation that is impacting both the types of tools developers use internally, and the internal development culture, with a bias towards open source and “innersource”, a term used to describe such a culture. open source within organisations versus internal use of software development practices that mimic an open source approach.

 At NAB, for example, innersource was adopted to allow development teams to openly create and share code, breaking down internal silos.

 Rogers said that giving developers the tools they wanted to use was important.

 “Anything that’s new and shiny is what they want access to,” he said.